Gavin-Lau/vimfiles/README.md

 ## Vimfiles

-It is my vim deploy,Manage vim scripts by Bundle
+It is my vim deploy,manage vim scripts by Bundle